Homekey Palo Alto

 Located at 1237 San Antonio Road in Palo Alto near the Palo Alto Baylands, Homekey Palo Alto will provide a dignified transitional step for unhoused residents on the path to stable housing.
 This project is made possible through a combination of State funding combined with local contributions from the Palo Alto Community Fund, The Peery Foundation, Sobrato Philanthropies, Santa Clara County, and the City of Palo Alto for a total project cost estimated at $37.2 million.

 This is a first of its kind project for Palo Alto and will be operated by LifeMoves who will provide intensive, customized case management for clients including counseling, employment and housing search services with the goal of paving a path to self-sufficiency.
 LifeMoves is partnering with an award-winning team to build Homekey Palo Alto, led by Devcon Construction.
 As part of the funding agreement with the State of California, funds may only be used for construction and operation of interim housing and construction must be completed within 12 months.
 The State approved an extension to spring 2025.
-If you are interested in contributing financially to this first-of-its-kind project, donations are being accepted.

 Project Details: